USMC1941/CS213-Rutgers/Assignments/Song_Library/README.md

 -  **If you are using Eclipse:**

-   Export your project to a zip file called `songlib.zip` (see how to do this in the Eclipse page, under "Zipping up a Project").
-Make sure you have done this correctly by importing it back as a project into Eclipse (see "Importing a Zipped Project into Eclipse" in the Eclipse page).
+   Export your project to a zip file called `songlib.zip`.
+Make sure you have done this correctly by importing it back as a project into Eclipse.
 Since you are working pairs, a good test would be for one of you to zip the project, and for the other to import the zipped project into their Eclipse installation.

--  **If you are not using Eclpse:**
+-  **If you are not using Eclipse:**

    Zip your project structure into `songlib.zip`, and make sure to inform your grader so that they know not to treat it like an Eclipse project file.

+Submit your `songlib.zip` file.
+Just ONE submission per team.

 ## Point Deductions